 - As measured by radioactivity-based clocks, four-fifths of the fossil record consists only of microscopic organisms, after which both diversity and complexity increase abruptly, not little by little.
 The sudden appearance of mutually unrelated, complex organisms is known as ‘The Cambrian Explosion’ and was already well known in Darwin’s time.

 - The explosive appearance of nearly all the distinctive body plans of marine animals in the Cambrian period is not a unique phenomenon.
 The appearance of terrestrial animal kinds is similarly explosive.
 Examples include the sudden appearance of insect orders in the Carboniferous and mammal orders around the beginning of the Cenozoic.

 - All the major plant groups (divisions) also appear out of nowhere; mosses, ferns, horsetails, cycads, ginkgos, conifers, gnetophytes, monocots and so on.
 There is no gradual evolutionary progression leading up to these forms.

 - Evolutionary trees are frequently contradicted by the phenomenon known as ‘convergence’, i.e. the appearance of the same feature in independent lineages.
-It is called convergence because, although blind and undirected, Evolution appears to ‘converge’ from different directions upon the same idea, e.g. the independent evolution of gliding among eight different groups of mammals (From reptile to mammal), the independent evolution of the spider form in trigonotarbids and harvestmen, or the independent evolution of the scorpion form in eurypterids and pseudoscorpions (The first land animals).
+It is called convergence because blind, undirected Evolution appears to ‘converge’ from different directions upon the same idea, e.g. the independent evolution of gliding among eleven different groups of mammals (From reptile to mammal), the independent evolution of the spider form in trigonotarbids and harvestmen, the independent evolution of the scorpion form in eurypterids and pseudoscorpions (The first land animals).

 There are also fundamental problems of a biological nature, not dealt with here.
 Evolution in the genome discusses, in a simple way, some of the genetic mechanisms underlying evolutionary change.